Pewejekubam/qbd-to-gnucash/doc/build.prompt.md

 ---

 Great.
-Please proceed with the final integration phase.
+Please proceed with the final integration phase of the #codebase.

 1. Update `main.py` to:
    - Register the `!ACCNT` key and dispatch to `modules/accounts.py`